10 School Supplies that Will Revolutionize Your School

-I've been a school supply junkie much longer than I have been a homeschool mom.
+I've been a school supply addict much longer than I have been a homeschool mom.
 There's just something about office supplies that gets my heart fluttering with excitement.
 It's not an irrational relationship.
 There have been some pretty incredible school supplies that have revolutionized the way we learn.
 Here's my top 10!

 1 - Coil Binding Machine